As a postgraduate student you can access the same support as undergraduates, including our:

 In order to compete effectively for your chosen career, it is important to take stock of your skills, qualities and work experience and assess how these match up with employers’ recruitment requirements.
 You can then put a plan of action together to help you to work towards you carer goals.

-If you wish to meet with a Career Development Adviser to discuss any aspect of your career plans please see the links above for information about how to book an appointment.
+If you wish to meet with a Career Consultant to discuss any aspect of your career plans please see the links above for information about how to book an appointment.
 There is also information available above on our Drop In Service.

 We provide a range of workshops designed specifically for research students, covering issues such as: